Skip to main content

 Criteria

-• Quality of the research proposal in their field
+• Quality of the research proposal within the field

 • Research and professional qualifications

-• Strength of the student’s academic performance and letter of recommendation
+• Strength of academic performance and letter of recommendation

 Requirements

-• 4-5 page project proposal (double-spaced) with bibliography
+• 4-5 page research proposal (double-spaced) with bibliography

 • Project budget